 5. When you get a gut feeling, ask questions

-Even though Talent Bridge is an opportunity for the employer and candidate to try each other out (so to speak), it’s our job to ask lots of questions to identify the “soft skills” that make a candidate the perfect cultural fit, not just a skill fit.
+Even though temp-to-perm is an opportunity for the employer and candidate to try each other out (so to speak), it’s our job to ask lots of questions to identify the “soft skills” that make a candidate the perfect cultural fit, not just a skill fit.
 We know our clients, their business, their culture and what’s important to them, and there’s a visceral feeling I get when I’m talking to a candidate as to whether or not they are going to fit within a company’s culture.
 And when those questions turn up more questions, keep asking!

 Gut checking takes practice and of course, there have been times when I’ve been off the mark.
 So make it easy on yourself and set a goal to practice asking two general questions and listening more during for your next interview.
 Then assess afterwards and see how you did.
 It’s a great idea to have someone sit in on your interview who can give you candid feedback on your performance.